BhaveshKhaple/SAAS_bot/README.md

 - **User Registration**: Automatic registration on /start with referral code support
 - **Admin Authentication**: Role-based access control for administrators
 - **Seller Menu**: Interactive menu with 5 core features
-  - 💰 Sell TG Account - Information about selling accounts
+  - 💰 Sell TG Account - Complete account selling workflow
   - 💸 Withdraw - Request balance withdrawals
   - 👤 Profile - View balance and statistics
   - 🎁 Refer & Earn - Get referral link and earnings
   - 💬 Support - Help and contact information

+### Account Selling Workflow (Phase 2)
+- **Conversational Flow**: Step-by-step guided process
+  - Phone number collection with validation
+  - OTP verification with error handling
+  - 2FA password support for protected accounts
+- **Session Management**: Powered by Telethon
+  - Session string creation and storage
+  - Automatic termination of other active sessions
+  - 2FA password reset to secure default (5000)
+- **Verification & Payout**:
+  - User confirmation of logout
+  - Session verification before payment
+  - Instant payout to seller balance
+  - Automatic referral commission distribution
+- **Admin Price Control**:
+  - `/setprice` command to adjust account prices
+  - Dynamic pricing visible to all users

 ## How to Use

-### For Users
+### For Sellers
 1. Start a chat with your bot on Telegram
 2. Send `/start` to register and see the main menu
-3. Use the menu buttons to navigate features
+3. Click "💰 Sell TG Account" to begin selling process
+4. Follow the step-by-step instructions:
+   - Provide your phone number
+   - Enter the OTP code sent to your phone
+   - If you have 2FA enabled, enter your password
+   - Confirm you've been logged out
+   - Receive instant payment!
-4. Share your referral link to earn commissions
+5. Share your referral link to earn commissions on referrals

 ### For Admins
 1. Make sure your Telegram user ID is added to `ADMIN_IDS` in secrets
 2. Start the bot with `/start`
 3. You'll see an additional admin menu with management options
+4. Use `/setprice <amount>` to adjust the account purchase price
+   - Example: `/setprice 15.00`
+   - View current price: `/setprice`

 ### Adding an Admin
 To add an admin to the database, use the following SQL command: